-Eccentric Irish Wedding Traditions and wonderful wedding blessings
+Eccentric Irish Wedding Traditions and Wonderful Wedding Blessings

 Celtic handfasting ceremony - Irish wedding Traditions

-Weddings can be the happiest occasion of a persons life.
-It is not only a joyous time for the bride and the groom, but also for all the family and friends who celebrate along.
-It is the common way to celebrate marriage in almost every culture around the world.
-However, every culture has their own wedding traditions and customs.
-Two countries may celebrate the concept of marriage through weddings but in totally different ways.
+Throwing a grand event with beloved guests is a common way to celebrate marriage in almost every culture around the world.
+However, every culture has its wedding traditions and customs.
+Two countries may celebrate marriage through weddings but in totally different ways.

-In this article, we will introduce you to the weird and wonderful Irish wedding traditions and lovely Irish wedding blessings.
-In general, Ireland is popular for possessing multiple unique beliefs that differ from the rest of the world.
-We have traditions from the Europe as well as ancient Gaelic and Celtic customs.
+Around the world, Ireland is renowned for possessing multiple unique beliefs that differ from the rest of the world.
+We have traditions from across Europe and ancient Gaelic and Celtic customs that shape our history, culture, and daily lives.

 How are Irish Wedding Traditions Different From Those of Other Cultures?

-Cultures have their own differences yet always share some similarities.
-In fact, today’s Irish weddings are quite comparable to weddings around the world.
-The Irish wedding traditions of the modern times are all about luxury.
-Fancy hotels, a large guestlist and great food and drink have become the norm at weddings.
-People wear their best suit or dress for the occasion.
+Fancy hotels, an extensive guest list, and great food and drink have become the norm at weddings.
+People wear their best suits or dresses for the occasion.
 These are all things that many countries do.
-So what actually differentiates our weddings from other countries?
+So what differentiates our weddings from those of other countries?
 Well, we still practice many wedding traditions that may surprise you.

 Irish wedding blessing

-The Type of Irish Wedding Ceremony
+The Types of Irish Wedding Ceremonies

 chapel - Irish wedding traditions